-C. Optimal Belief Updating: Constant Gain Learning
+C. Optimal Belief Updating: Constant-Gain Learning

 We now introduce a fully specified probability measure \mathcal{P} and derive the optimal belief-updating equation it implies.
-We employ this belief-updating equation in our empirical work in section IV.
-We show below in which sense this system of beliefs represents a small deviation from RE.
+We employ this belief-updating equation in our empirical work in Section IV.
+Below, we show in which sense this system of beliefs represents a small deviation from RE.

-In line with Assumption 2, we consider agents who hold rational expectations about the dividend and the aggregate consumption process.
+In line with Assumption 2, we consider agents who hold RE about the dividend and aggregate consumption processes.
 At the same time, we allow for subjective beliefs about risk-adjusted stock price growth by allowing agents to entertain the possibility that risk-adjusted price growth may contain a small and persistent time-varying component.
-This is motivated by the observation that in the data there are periods in which the PD ratio increases persistently, as well as periods in which the PD ratio falls persistently (see figure 1).
+This is motivated by the observation that, in the data, there are periods in which the PD ratio increases persistently, as well as periods in which the PD ratio decreases persistently (see Figure 1).
 In an environment with unpredictable innovations to dividend growth, this implies the existence of persistent and time-varying components in stock price growth.
-For this reason, we consider agents who think that the process for risk-adjusted stock price growth is the sum of a persistent component b_t and of a transitory component ε_t for $\varepsilon_t \sim iiN(0, \sigma{\varepsilon}^2)$, $\xi_t \sim iiN(0, \sigma{\xi}^2)$, independent of each other and also jointly i.i.d. with ε_t^d and $\varepsilon_t^{c.22}$ The latter implies $E[(\varepsilon_t, \xi_t) | I{t-1}] = 0$, where I{t-1} includes all the variables in the agents' information set at t-1, including all prices, endowments, and dividends dated t-1 or earlier.
+For this reason, we consider agents who think that the process for risk-adjusted stock price growth is the sum of a persistent component b_t and a transitory component ε_t , for $\varepsilon_t \sim iiN(0, \sigma{\varepsilon}^2)$ and $\xi_t \sim iiN(0, \sigma{\xi}^2)$ independent of each other and also jointly i.i.d. with ε_t^d and ε_t^c .22 The latter implies $E[(\varepsilon_t, \xi_t)|I{t-1}] = 0$, where I{t-1} includes all the variables in the agents' information set at t - 1, including all prices, endowments, and dividends dated t - 1 or earlier.